 The app will the invite you to browse through hundreds of podcasts that will guide you through various types of meditation, depending on your desired goal.
 Another great app is Headspace, which offers a free trial comprising 10 exercises geared towards beginners.

 The app has vibrant animations, which add a light-hearted touch to this serious subject.
-You might also like to try Buddhify, featuring over 11 hours of customized meditation programs that are geared towards different aspects of life – including sleep and break time.
+You might also like to try Buddhify, featuring over 11 hours of customised meditation programs that are geared towards different aspects of life – including sleep and break time.

 If you have been feeling stressed lately, then you are no different from the majority.
 Embrace mindfulness as a natural way to keep stress levels down and to feel more positive about life.
+Meditation for stress and anxiety works amazingly well.

 Choose from yoga, breathing, meditation, or even natural experiences.
 Experience the beauty of the now, while accepting its impermanence and endless ability to change.